siouan/frontend-gradle-plugin/README.md

   - [Configuration](#configuration)
     - [DSL reference](#dsl-reference)
     - [Examples][examples]
-        - [Standalone frontend project build][example-standalone-frontend-project]
+        - [Build a frontend application in a single project][example-single-project]
-        - [Standalone frontend project build with preinstalled Node.js/Yarn distributions][example-provided-distribution-project]
+        - [Build a frontend application in a single project using preinstalled distributions][example-single-project-preinstalled-distributions]
-        - [Multi frontend projects build][example-multi-frontend-projects]
+        - [Build multiple frontend applications with dedicated sub-projects using shared distributions][example-multi-projects-applications]
-        - [Full-stack multi projects build][example-full-stack-multi-projects]
+        - [Build a full-stack Spring Boot WAR application with dedicated frontend and backend sub-projects][example-multi-projects-war-application]
     - [Final steps](#final-steps)
       - [Build the frontend](#build-the-frontend)
       - [Use Node/npm/npx/Yarn apart from Gradle](#use-nodenpmnpxyarn-apart-from-gradle)